Truck Driver Fatigue Accident Lawyer in Houston

 The trucking industry is a high-pressure world.
 Drivers are put on tight schedules and pressured to complete their runs as quickly as possible.
 If a tired driver causes a crash, both they and their employer may be held liable for the injuries they cause.

 Our Houston fatigued truck driver accident lawyers can help you get the compensation you need.
-If you or a loved one were the victim of a fatigued truck driver crash, call Gibson Hill Personal Injury at (713) 659-4000 to schedule a free consultation about your case.
+If you or a loved one were the victim of a fatigued truck driver crash, call a Houston personal injury attorney from Gibson Hill Personal Injury at (713) 659-4000 to schedule a free consultation about your case.

 Why Fatigued Drivers Are Dangerous